kevindelord/kevindelord.github.io/_posts/2016-06-29-code-quality.md

 But, when a developer keeps jumping between projects with different structures and languages without a global, strict (and restrictive) convention, the general quality will instantly decrease and slow down the development time.

-In few words: the devs go crazy, all projects crash, end of the world. :bomb: :fire:
+In few words: the devs go crazy, all projects crash, end of the world. :bomb: :boom: :fire:

 ## Align & structure your code